-PR-05: Lead & Responsible Agencies
+PR-05 Lead & Responsible Agencies - 24 CFR 91.200(b)

-Regulation Citation 24 CFR 91.200(b), 91.300(b)

-Describe agency/entity responsible for preparing the Consolidated Plan and those responsible for administration of each grant program and funding source.
+1. Describe agency/entity responsible for preparing the Consolidated Plan and those responsible for administration of each grant program and funding source

 The following are the agencies/entities responsible for preparing the Consolidated Plan and those responsible for administration of each grant program and funding source.